kotgakapainor/gridsome.org/docs/assets-css.md

 ## Tailwind

 [TailwindCSS](https://tailwindcss.com) is a highly customizable, utility-based CSS framework that gives you all of the building blocks you need to build your project without any opinionated styles you have to fight to override.
-When using TailwindCSS, it is recommended to use [PostCSS-PurgeCSS](https://github.com/FullHuman/postcss-purgecss) which is a tool used to remove unused CSS; resulting in tiny file sizes.
+When using TailwindCSS, it is recommended to utilize the [purge](https://tailwindcss.com/docs/controlling-file-size/#basic-usage) option of TailwindCSS.
+It uses [PostCSS-PurgeCSS](https://github.com/FullHuman/postcss-purgecss) under the hood.

 ### Add TailwindCSS with a Plugin